Alzheimer’s Home Care In Madison, Hattiesburg & Greater Jackson MS

 - Meal Preparation

 Tasks that were once a daily routine like cooking can be forgotten once a person has Alzheimer’s.
-Besides, meal preparation that involves using kitchen utensils and appliances can also become dangerous as the Alzheimer’s progresses.
+Besides, meal preparation that involves using kitchen utensils and appliances can also become dangerous as Alzheimer’s progresses.
 Meal preparation by our in-home caregivers is now more critical than ever.
 You can rest assured that, with someone who is trained to prepare their meals, your loved one will not only get the proper nutrition that they need but will also be safe from injury or harm.

 A person with Alzheimer’s can suddenly be fearful of circumstances that were perfectly normal and comfortable for them before.
 Instances such as family gatherings and changes to their daily routine can cause feelings of isolation, withdrawal, and anxiety.
 The home care professionals at Covenant Caregivers provide constant and calming companionship as your loved one needs it.
 Maintaining a routine or simply just being present and engaging them in pleasant conversation throughout the day is a big step towards making them feel safe and reassured.

 - Help with Routine Tasks and Errands

 Each stage of Alzheimer’s disease presents unique symptoms, which then require their own level of assistance.
 At Covenant Caregivers, we recognize the importance of being able to provide an Alzheimer’s In Home Care Service that will offer you what you specifically need.
 Routine errands such as transportation to and from doctor visits or therapy sessions, bathing and toileting assistance, and light housekeeping are part of our care packages for your loved one.

 Our Commitment to You

 We understand that you may be having a hard time deciding on home care for your loved one who has Alzheimer’s.
 It is our belief, however, that their safety and comfort is your top priority, and you would want to show them your love and care in the best possible way.

 Our care professionals are committed to giving our Alzheimer’s clients the methodical care that they need to ensure that they will have the best quality of life they deserve.